isomerpages/cris-corp/news-and-events/media-releases/_posts/2022-10-17-post-Launch of a new initiative to accelerate the adoption of healthtech innovations.md

 <hr>
 <p><strong><a href="https://www.nhic.sg/" rel="noopener noreferrer nofollow" target="_blank">About the National Health Innovation Centre Singapore (NHIC)</a></strong>
 </p>
-<p>The National Health Innovation Centre Singapore (NHIC), is a nationally-appointed
+<p>The National Health Innovation Centre Singapore (NHIC), is a nationally
-Innovation and Enterprise Office that works with Public Health Institutions across Singapore to identify and commercialise promising clinical innovations.
+appointed Innovation and Enterprise Office that works with Public Health Institutions across Singapore to identify and commercialise promising clinical innovations.
 We fund the translation and development of medical innovations from Singapore’s clinical sector, and provide strategic guidance and connection to industry partners, accelerating the pathway to impact in healthcare.&nbsp;</p>
 <p>NHIC programmes catalyse the translation of clinical innovations towards
 commercially viable products that benefit patients and healthcare.
 Established since 2014, we have supported many projects and companies in the development